mieubrisse/bubble-bath/README.md

 -----------------
 These are problems this system doesn't yet solve but I'd like it to:

-- A Flexbox component would make layout _so_ much easier.
 - Sizing is strictly top-down: the parent component receives a message, and it tells children what size they should be.
 There's no way for children components to suggest sizes back up the tree, like the web has with intrinsic vs extrinsic sizes.
+This would be particularly useful with the flexbox component.
 - Due to everything in BubbleTea being strings, the layout of a component (width, height, padding, margin) and its styling (colors, bold, etc.) are deeply coupled.
 It seems like these should be decoupled - maybe by building in a DOM-like abstraction with the terminal equivalent of CSS.

 Aside: as I built this, I (a backend programmer) started to deeply grok the web.